 | Human-written | 10 | 2 | 20% |

-How Does Copyleaks AI Detection Work?
+How Does Copyleaks AI Checking Work in This Copyleaks Review?

-Copyleaks vs Other AI Detectors
+Copyleaks Review Comparison With Other AI Checkers

-| Feature | Copyleaks | Originality.ai | GPTZero | Sapling |
+| Area | Copyleaks | Originality.ai | GPTZero | Sapling |

 | Raw AI catch rate | 90% | 95% | 90% | 65% |